gedcom/scCCESS/README.md

 ```
 dat                     A matrix, data frame or tibble containing scRNA-seq expression values.
 By default,
                         genes are assumed to be represented by columns and samples are assumed to be
                         represented by rows (but see the argument genes_as_rows).
-Missing values are
+NA values are not
-                        not supported, but may be replaced by 0s.
+                        supported, but may be replaced by 0s.

 seed                    Random seed for initial gene sampling.
 Currently a seed cannot
                         be set to reproducibly determine the behaviour of the autoencoder artificial